 Born: 1796 Died: April 25, 1845

 Elizabeth Brant was the daughter of Joseph Brant and his third wife Catherine.
-Elizabeth married a politician named William Johnson Kerr and they had five children together.
+Elizabeth married a politician named William Johnson Kerr and they had four children together.
 In 1802 the British gave Joseph Brant approximately 3500 acres of land for his outstanding military service in the city of Burlington, Ontario.
 A portion of this land was inherited by Elizabeth Kerr upon her father’s death in 1807.
 Elizabeth then donated a portion of her land to build Burlington’s oldest church, St Luke’s.
 Elizabeth Kerr and her husband William Kerr were buried on the same day at St Luke’s on April 27, 1845.

 William Johnson Kerr –St Luke’s Cemetery

 Born: January 1, 1787 Died: April 23, 1845

 William Johnson Kerr was a political figure in Upper Canada.
 He was born in 1787, the son of Robert Kerr and grandson of Sir William Johnson.
 He was a captain and together with John Brant and John Norton, he led a group of Six Nations warriors at the Battle of Queenston Heights.
 He was also involved in the Battle of Beaver Dams and other battles during the War of 1812.
 He married Elizabeth Brant and they had four children.
 He passed away two days before his wife of cholera.
 They were buried side by side on April 27th 1845 at St. Luke’s Cemetery.

 The Ireland Family– St John’s Cemetery